rameshraj1980/excel-macros/OfferLetterGeneration/README.md

 •	Click on "Save".

+Note: Please check "OfferLetterMailTemplate.oft" for reference.

 **Here's what the code does:**

 1. Declares necessary variables

 2. Finds the last row of data in the Excel sheet

 3. Creates a new Word application

 4. Opens the offer letter template and replaces placeholders with values from the Excel sheet

 5. Saves the offer letter document as a PDF file with the employee name as the file name

 6. Opens the medical annexure template and replaces placeholders with values from the Excel sheet

 7. Saves the medical annexure document as a PDF file with the employee name as the file name

 8. Closes the Word documents

 9. Calls the "CreateCompensationBreakup" subroutine

 10. Creates an Outlook mail item and fills in the details

 11. Gets the employee email address from the Excel sheet

 12. Gets the employee name, position, and date of joining from the Excel sheet

 13. Replaces placeholders in the email template with the employee details

 14. Attaches the offer letter and medical annexure PDF files to the email

 15. Sends the email

-The code assumes that there is a sheet named "Sheet1" in the Excel workbook, and the relevant data is present in the first 13 columns of the sheet.
-It also assumes that there is a Word template named "Offer_Letter_Template.dotx" and "Medical_Annexure_2_template.dotx" in the same folder as the Excel workbook and an Outlook email template named "OfferLetterMailTemplate.oft" in the same folder as the Excel workbook.
+The code assumes that there is a Word template named "Offer_Letter_Template.dotx" and "Medical_Annexure_2_template.dotx" in the same folder as the Excel workbook and an Outlook email template named "OfferLetterMailTemplate.oft" in the same folder as the Excel workbook.

 Note: This code is just an example and may need to be modified based on your specific requirements.
 It is also important to thoroughly test the code before using it in a production environment.